-Topics that are limited in scope like 'negotiation skills', 'presentation skills' or that sounded too structured, like 'Analytical Decision Making Processes' were avoided as we would expect -the workforce resists limiting the scope of creativity.
-However, these answers also confirm our theories on what is missing.
-The workforce understands creativity and thinks they are creative but want to know more about applying it to their roles in the workplace.
+Topics that are limited in scope like 'negotiation skills', 'presentation skills' or that structured, sounded too like 'Analytical Decision Making Processes' were avoided as we would expect -managers resist limiting the scope of creativity.
+Nevertheless, these answers confirm our theories on what is missing.
+Managers understand creativity and think they are creative but want to know more about applying it to their roles in the workplace.
 Choosing training topics that are functional fills this void.